Contact

 John began providing care to HIV-infected adolescents in 1989 at Montefiore Medical Center after completing his MSN.
 After 24 years of providing direct care to HIV-infected and HIV at-risk adolescents and young adults in hospital-based, school-based, and community-based settings in New York, John began his work at the François-Xavier Bagnoud Center, Rutgers School of Nursing in his current role.

-John has published journal articles on issues including LGBT adolescents, HIV and adolescents, sexually transmitted infections, anal dysplasia in YMSM, and HIV care continuum outcomes of rural U.S. residents.
+John has published journal articles on issues including LGBT adolescents, HIV and adolescents, sexually transmitted infections, anal dysplasia in YMSM, HIV care continuum outcomes of rural U.S. residents, and the HIV healthcare workforce.

-As Program Director of the AETC NCRC, John is responsible for the continued growth and development of the AETC NCRC.
+As Program Director of the NASC, John is responsible for the continued growth and development of the AETC Program through the provision of technical assistance and training for staff and faculty across the U.S.